emcodeio/dotfiles/obsidian/DOB Impact/Impact of DOB Removal.md

 # Representation
 - Everything after SSA-CFG construction.
+- JCL-DOB?
 - `PipelineArtifactPopulator.java` class in `ai.phasechange.server`
 	- Serializes the artifacts created by Representation to make them available to other services.
 This will break if a DOB is not produced.
+- Meeting notes
+	- What about JCL-DOB?
+	- Serialization, can turn it off?
+Refactor to not require all objects be constructed.

 # icGeneration
 - Builds OPUCs, FAUCs, and State Functions from DOBs